Erik Agard

-Erik Agard (born 1993) is a crossword solver, constructor, and editor.
-He is the winner of the 2016 Lollapuzzoola Express Division, the 2018 American Crossword Puzzle Tournament (ACPT), a frequent contributor to the New York Times crossword puzzle, a crossword constructor for The New Yorker, the former USA Today crossword editor, and a former Jeopardy! contestant.
+Erik Agard (born 1993) is an American crossword puzzle constructor, editor, and solver.
+He is the winner of the 2016 Lollapuzzoola Express Division, the 2018 and 2026 American Crossword Puzzle Tournament (ACPT), a frequent contributor to the New York Times crossword puzzle, a crossword constructor for The New Yorker, a former USA Today crossword editor, and a former Jeopardy! contestant.
 He is currently a crossword editor at Apple News+.

-He was described by the Washington Post in 2013 as "the nation's top teen crossword puzzle solver."
-He has been celebrated for helping to increase diversity and inclusion in crosswords: the puzzles that he edited at USA Today were primarily constructed by women and people of color, and contain references to pieces of media and culture that other mainstream outlets do not consider "standard knowledge".
+In 2013, The Washington Post called Agard "the nation's top teen crossword puzzle solver".
+He has been celebrated for helping to increase diversity and inclusion in crosswords: the puzzles he edited at USA Today were primarily constructed by women and people of color and contain references to media and culture that other mainstream outlets do not consider "standard knowledge".
 For instance, the February 19, 2022 crossword puzzle contained the clue ["you're telling me a cis ___ built this chapel?" (@RileyJohnSavage tweet)] for the entry TEEN.

 During his appearance on Jeopardy!, his use of a meme in answer to a question gained widespread notice.
-After beating 5-time champion Alan Dunn, he won $66,802 over the course of four appearances.
+After beating five-time champion Alan Dunn, he won $66,802 in four appearances.

 In 2018, Agard was featured on a Real Sports with Bryant Gumbel segment about crossword puzzles.